Do you want to add a Facebook event calendar in WordPress?

 To start, you can change whether the box appears above or below your events calendar using the ‘Position’ dropdown.

-You can also use these settings to change the box’s size or width, or add your page’s cover photo.
+You can also change the box’s size or width, or add your page’s cover photo.

-The like box can help grow your social following, but if you prefer to remove it, then simply click on the ‘Enable’ switch to turn it from blue to grey.
+If you prefer to remove the ‘like’ box, then simply click on the ‘Enable’ switch to turn it from blue to grey.

-When you’re happy with how the ‘Like’ button is set up, you can move on to the ‘Load More Button’ settings.
+When you are happy with how the ‘Like’ button is set up, you can move on to the ‘Load More Button’ settings.

 The ‘Load More’ button gives visitors an easy way to scroll through all your events.
 With that in mind, you may want to make this button stand out from the rest of your site by changing its background color, hover state, and text color.